-3. Submission Dates and Times:

-Applications Available: March 23, 2010.
+3. Submission Dates and Times: Applications Available: March 22, 2010.

-Deadline for Notice of Intent to Apply: April 22, 2010.
+Deadline for Notice of Intent to Apply: April 21, 2010.

-Date of Meeting for Prospective Applicants: April 15, 2010.
+Date of Meeting for Prospective Applicants: April 8, 2010.

-Deadline for Transmittal of Applications: May 24, 2010.
+Deadline for Transmittal of Applications: May 21, 2010.

-Applications for grants under this competition must be submitted electronically using the Electronic Grant Application System (e-Application) accessible through the Department's e-Grants site.
-For information (including dates and times) about how to submit your application electronically, or in paper format by mail or hand delivery if you qualify for an exception to the electronic submission requirement, please refer to section IV.6.
-Other Submission Requirements of this notice.
+Applications for grants under this program under this competition must be submitted electronically using the Electronic Grant Application System (e-Application) accessible through the Department's e-grant site.
+For information (including dates and times) about how to submit your application electronically or by mail or hand delivery if you qualify for an exception to the electronic submission requirement, please refer to section IV.
+6. Other Submission Requirements of this notice.